HELPING ELDERS MANAGE THEIR ASSETS

-Revocable and Irrevocable Trusts—A revocable trust allows an aging senior to retain control of his or her property, while delegating the responsibility for daily management to others.
+Revocable and Irrevocable Trusts: A revocable trust allows an aging senior to retain control of his or her property while delegating the responsibility for daily management to others.
 This arrangement gives the senior the flexibility to change the trust in any way, and at any time, as needs and circumstances dictate.
-As added protection, a revocable trust may remain unfunded as long as a senior is legally competent.
+As an added protection, a revocable trust may remain unfunded as long as a senior is legally competent.
 On the other hand, seniors willing to relinquish ownership of assets altogether may wish to consider establishing an irrevocable trust.

-o Private Annuities.
-With a private annuity, an elderly individual can formally transfer property to a family member in exchange for that person’s promise to make periodic payments for the rest of the senior’s life.
+Private Annuities: With a private annuity, an elderly individual can formally transfer property to a family member in exchange for that person’s promise to make periodic payments for the rest of the senior’s life.